Who does Maintenance of Certification apply to?

 Can I earn points if I attend a conference or course in a different country?

 Yes.
-You can self-report many different things including University and College courses, First Aid training, Officials training and conferences in the Self-Report section of your coaching transcript on the Locker.
+You can self-report many different things including university and college courses, first aid training, officials training and conferences in the Self-Report section under 'Certification' in your Locker profile.